k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/Kafka_Setup.md

 <blockquote>
 The package name varies according to the version.

 The parent directory of Kafka and its supporting apps are stored in the environment variable `K2_HOME`.
-If using a directory different than `/opt/apps/kafka`, you will need to open the file `.setenv_kafka.sh` with the text editor of your preference and change the value of the environment variable `K2_HOME`.
+If using a directory other than `/opt/apps/kafka`, you will need to open the file `.setenv_kafka.sh` with the text editor of your preference and change the value of the environment variable `K2_HOME`.
 </blockquote>